rlpowell/todo-text-stuff/README.md

 Tests:

-Run ice_recur tests like this if you want pretty output and failure if you miss tests: prove --exec "./ice_recur --test" ice_recur
+Run ice_recur tests like this if you want pretty output and failure if you miss tests: prove -v --exec "./ice_recur --test" ice_recur